xmclark/wasm-pack/docs/src/getting-started/project-setup/using-a-template.md

 ```

 You will be prompted to give your project a name.
 Once you do, you will have a directory
 with a new project, ready to go.
+We'll talk about what's been included in this template
+further in this guide.

 [rustwasm wasm-pack-template]: https://github.com/rustwasm/wasm-pack-template